 o 70-467: Business Intelligence Designing Solutions with Microsoft SQL Server

 The exam was really interesting to study.
-What makes it so interesting is that everything is together for this review.
-You need to know about SSIS, SSAS (Multidimensional and Tabular), SSRS (Report Designer, Report Builder, Power View, PowerPivot, and PerformancePoint) and the integration of SharePoint to succeed.
-Everything just comes together.
+What makes it so interesting is that it all came together for this review.
+You need to know about SSIS, SSAS (multidimensional and tabular), SSRS (Report Designer, Report Builder, Power View, PowerPivot, and PerformancePoint) and SharePoint integration to be successful.
+It all just comes together.

 To prepare, I took the MVA training (https://mva.microsoft.com/en-US/training-courses/designing-bi-solutions-with-microsoft-sql-server-8453) and the 20467D course: Designing Business Intelligence Solutions with Microsoft SQL Server 2012, which is a fascinating read.
 I revisit a few chapters on SSRS and SSAS administration and dig deeper into SharePoint integration.